tbashor/angularjs-socket-cluster/API.md

 of the provider, there are defaults set for connections so all options do not need to be set ahead of time.

+###### disconnect

+Disconnects the current socket connection instance from the server.
+All wathchers and other event bindings are unbound and destroyed so nothing else happens.

 ###### subscribe([string] channel)

 Subscribe and set up the watchers for a specific channel on the socket server.